-Myojo Chuka Soba Tomita Tonkotsu Gyokai Mazesoba Noodles
+Myojo Chuka Soba Tomita Instant Mazesoba Noodles

-The next day, with a friend of mine living in Saitama, I went out to the city Matsudo, Chiba Prefecture to eat a Tsukemen noodle dish offered by Chuka Soba Tomita.
+The next day, with a friend of mine living in Saitama, I went out to the city Matsudo, Chiba Prefecture to eat Tsukemen noodles offered by Chuka Soba Tomita.

 Chuka Soba Tomita (中華蕎麦とみ田)

 Once we arrived there, we bought ramen tickets from a vending machine and made a reservation for the specific time period we have the Tsukemen noodles.
-After that, we went shopping in the city center to kill some time.
+After that, we headed to the city center to kill some time.

 Myojo Chuka Soba Tomita Tonkotsu Gyokai Instant Mazesoba

-By the way, the other day I came across the instant noodle “Myojo Chuka Soba Tomita Tonkotsu Gyokai Mazesoba” shown above in a 7 Eleven by chance.
+Speaking of Chuka Soba Tomita, the other day I came across the instant noodle pictured above “Myojo Chuka Soba Tomita Tonkotsu Gyokai Mazesoba” in a 7 Eleven by chance.

-Contents and Cooking Instructions
+Contents and Cooking

-As “Tonkotsu (豚骨)” means pork bones and “Gyokai (魚介)” means seafood in Japanese, the Myojo Chuka Soba Tomita Tonkotsu Gyokai Mazesoba was full of umami taste from pork bones and seafood, and tasted like the actual Tsukemen by Chuka Soba Tomita.
-Yes, it satisfied me very well.
+As “Tonkotsu (豚骨)” means pork bones and “Gyokai (魚介)” means seafood in Japanese, the instant noodle was literally packed with the savory umami from pork bones and seafood and tasted quite good.